 Even if you’re back in the office after WFH, suits are no longer the no-brainer wardrobe choice.
-Instead, embrace slim or skinny chinos.
+Instead, discover the new rules of workwear and embrace slim or skinny chinos.
 They closely resemble suit trousers, which makes them a reliable workwear choice, but they’re more casual and therefore more modern.
 Combine with an unstructured blazer in a contrasting colour to mimic a suit minus the stiffness, adding a pure-cotton knit to counterbalance the spring jacket when it’s a bit chilly.
 A desert boot in leather nods to a classic work shoe but has the flexibility to be worn at the weekend too, while a smart briefcase hammers home the office-appropriate authority.

 “A KNITTED tie straddles formal and relaxed effortlessly”